 Even though dental implants are resistant to decay, you still need to take good care of your teeth and gums.
-If the tissue around your implant gets infected, it can develop into a condition called peri-implantitis and eventually lead to the failure of your treatment.
+If the tissue around your implant gets infected, it can develop into a condition called peri-implantitis and eventually lead to your restoration failing.

 To avoid this, brush your teeth twice a day and floss at least once a day to remove bacteria.
 Dr. Kovacevic also recommends using an antibacterial mouthwash to keep your smile sparkling.

 Choosing the Right Products for Dental Implant Care

-Dental implants can be cleaned just like your natural teeth.
-No special tools or products are necessary to maintain your implants.
+Dental implants can be cleaned just like natural teeth.
+No special tools or techniques are necessary to maintain your implants.
 However, there are a few factors to keep in mind when choosing your oral care products:

 - Toothbrush — Use a soft-bristled brush to avoid scratching your dental implant fixture or irritating your gums.